Cassini-chris/RunCulator/README.md

 # RunCulator

-This repo holds the code for a Disney-Princess-Classification Model using Transfer Learning via TensorFlow Hub modules.
+This repo holds the code for RunCulator.
-The Model is deployed on Google App Engine and uses Flask as a microframework.

 ## [>> Final Application](https://www.runculator.com/")